drm/java-redis-client/README.md

 However you wish.
 This library is a protocol implementation only.
 Managing a connection pool is not at all Redis-specific, so it doesn't belong here.

 Having said that, this mostly depends on your use case.
-Typically if you have a webserver with 20 threads, you can have a socket per thread managed somewhere (e.g. ThreadLocal) and if you run a threadpool with 20 workers you can have one socket per thread there as well.
-This keeps things simple and practical to reason about and you don't have to worry who needs to create the socket at what point in time.
+Typically, if you have a webserver with 20 threads, you can have a socket per thread managed somewhere (e.g. ThreadLocal) and if you run a thread pool with 20 workers you can have one socket per thread there as well.
+This keeps things simple and practical to reason about, and you don't have to worry who needs to create the socket at what point in time.
 You do need some error handling which, in case of managing the sockets centrally is a tiny bit easier.
 On the other hand, if you expect to be creating a lot of threads and not a lot of these threads need the connection,